TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 ### Paragraphs

-What would you expect the following text to output on a HTML page?
+What would you expect the following text to output on an HTML page?

 ~~~html
 <body>